Introduction: The 90-Day Blind Spot

 Will I lose my tax deductions because I waited?

 Not necessarily, provided we can reconstruct the records and gather the necessary receipts.
 However, the longer you wait, the harder it is to track down the supporting documentation required by the IRS.
+Immediate action is crucial to preserving your deductions.

 Can I just connect my bank feed and let it auto-categorize?